 Friends continued to show their love for Izzy through the kindness and care they showed her family.
 When Izzy’s father, John Ofsanko, came to campus to pick up Izzy’s things, he was met outside by Cat Sales, then resident director of Klassen.
 Many individuals had cleared out of the hall to give Izzy’s family time to gather her things and to not interfere.

 “It was so sad and such a huge sorrow,” he said.
-“When I got to her floor, I was overwhelmed with emotion—all the walls on the 2nd floor of her dorm were covered with notes to Izzy—honor notes.
+“When I got to her floor, I was overwhelmed with emotion—all the walls on the 2nd floor of her residence hall were covered with notes to Izzy—honor notes.
 They were all filled with heartfelt words that expressed such deep feelings, and were directed toward Izzy.
 For me as her father, my life is forever changed, but then I read these stories from her hall mates.
 I really think Isabella was an angel who was here with us.
 This past October marked one year.
 I have no words.
 At times, I am without feelings, like a robot.
 What does a person do besides just live in this new reality?”

 We gathered some words written recently by Izzy’s close friends and loved ones, to share with the PLNU community as we continue in mourning.
 May these continue to provide support and comfort, with the knowledge that she is in God’s arms, and continue to spread Izzy’s light and love.